lkcozy/weekly/docs/2024/issue-234.md

 5. The single most powerful thing you can do in a relationship, whether it's personal or professional, is to give someone 100% of your attention. --[Brad Jacobs](https://fs.blog/knowledge-project-podcast/brad-jacobs/)

 6. Managers should consider how they deliver feedback AND direct reports should toughen up about hearing feedback.
 Both parties should do their part. --[Wes Gao](https://newsletter.weskao.com/p/get-better-feedback)

+7. Repeat yourself (within reason)" is a powerful approach to drive your point all the way: "when editing, look for ways that you can restate your point, clarify, or provide closure for the reader. --[What I Think About When I Edit](https://evaparish.com/blog/how-i-edit)

+8. The Paradox of Reading: The books you read will profoundly change you even though you'll forget the vast majority of what you read. --[David Perell](https://twitter.com/david_perell/status/1774987679513383281)

+9. This is the single career advice that I've followed and worked for me: Be comfortable being uncomfortable. --[Twitter User](https://twitter.com/vonfreud/status/1774741443413672338)

 ## Review